 Arguably, there is no better place in the world to party than in Ibiza.
 These six venues make for some sizzling, exciting evenings:

 This hotspot is ironically named Amnesia since a night here is one partiers won’t easily forget.
 Amnesia has picked up the Best Global Club award three times.
 Be prepared for a late-night since the party doesn’t really get going until around midnight with the festivities going on until sunrise.
 Make sure to stay for the infamous Cream parties.
-Vacationers who are tempted by nights at Amnesia should book one of LVH’s Ibiza luxury property rentals to spend days by the beach and nights out on the town.
+If you are tempted by nights at Amnesia, you should book one of LVH’s Ibiza luxury property rentals to spend days by the beach and nights out on the town.

 Those looking for unique décor and a venue that emits its own energy (it’s in the shape of a pyramid) Es Paradis Terrenal is where it’s at.
 The atmosphere here is crazy and festive.
 Although Es Paradis is one of Ibiza’s oldest clubs, it’s a rite of passage for those new to Ibiza since newcomers must experience the bar’s famous water party or Fiesta Del Agua.
 Make sure to bring waterproof attire to join in the fun.